darktable-org/dtdocs/content/module-reference/processing-modules/highlight-reconstruction.md

 clipping threshold
 : Pixels above this value are considered to be clipped.

+clipping mask
 : Click the icon beside the slider to visualise what areas of the image are considered to be clipped (the clipping mask).
 If the clipping mask does not match the [RAW overexposed warning](../utility-modules/darkroom/raw-overexposed.md), you may need to correct this value.

+---

+**Note**: The clipping mask is also available as a [raster mask](../../../darkroom/masking-and-blending/masks/raster.md) for use in subsequent modules.
+This can be used, for example, to manage any color cast that remains after highlight reconstruction.

+---

 ## "guided laplacians" mode